It is a totally different experience when you feel “weak in the knees” when you think of someone you like in the romantic sense.

 - Press the legs against each other until the thigh muscles become tense.

-- Hold this position
+- Hold this position for about 10 seconds and relax.

 - Switch your legs and repeat the same steps.